soonchangAI/LFPR/README.md

 ```

-2. Run experiments for TAP(TextVQA)
+2. Run experiment using the script.
+For example, run experiment for TAP(TextVQA)

 ```
 cd scripts/tap_pruning/tap_textvqa